mcleantom/fastapi-lambda-docker/README.md

 # fastapi-lambda-docker
-Deploying a fastapi app to AWS Lambda with Docker
+Deploying a FastAPI app to AWS Lambda with Docker and AWS Elastic Container Registery